GetStream/stream-video-swift/docusaurus/docs/iOS/features/custom-filters.md

 }()
 ```

+Here's what this code does:

-First, we are detecting the face rectangle using the `detectFaces` method we defined earlier and we convert the `CIImage` to `UIImage`.
-Next, we convert the rectangle to the real screen dimensions (since it returns percentages).
-We are passing this information to the `drawImageIn` method, that adds the logo at the `convertedRect` frame.
-At the end, we convert back the image to `CIImage` and return the result.
+1. It's detecting the face rectangle using the `detectFaces` method you defined earlier and it converts the `CIImage` to `UIImage`.
+The rectangle to the real screen dimensions (since it returns percentages).
+2. This information is passed to the `drawImageIn` method, that adds the logo at the `convertedRect` frame.
+3. The result is then converted back to a `CIImage` and returned.

-Also, don't forget to add the `stream` filter in the supported filters method:
+The last remaining thing to do is to add the `stream` filter in the supported filters method.
+This is done in the `FiltersService` class:

 ```swift
 static let supportedFilters = [sepia, stream]
 ```

-The end result should look like this:
+The end result will look like this (supposedly with a different face):

 ![Stream Filter](../assets/stream_filter.jpg)

+This guide shows you a concrete example how to add a specific AI filter.
+However, with the way this is structured we aim to give you full control over what you can build with this.

+We would love to see the cool things you'll build with this functionality, feel free to tweet about them and [tag us](https://twitter.com/getstream_io)!